stevendelro/2018-portfolio/README.md

 #### Agenda for 11/1/2018

 1. Integrate SendGrid to get the Contact Form working properly.
-2. Work on blog post write ups for each project.
+2. Complete blog post write ups for each project.
 3. Get site back online on DigitalOcean.

 Stretch Goal: